 I retired from the practice of psychology in order to write fiction, then decided to revise my self-help book and realized I needed a co-author with more recent career counseling experience.
 The lovely Carrie Pinsky became my Savior in Shining Armor during our extensive refresh.
 In addition to our bios, you can read the story about why I wrote the career guide in the first place.

 What do you want to do with your life?
+The career notebook is a place to express, record, and organize ideas as you plot your creative path.
+If you’re already reading the book and wish to download the promised forms, you’ll find them here.
 The directions for this notebook are a Yellow Brick Road to your personal workplace Oz.
-If you’re already reading the book and wish to download the promised forms, you’ll find them here.
-The career notebook is a place to express, record, and organize ideas as you plot your creative path.

 All heroes need to use their heads and get help.
-To plan for your journey and then keep moving, use these seven carefully-selected resources, including major sources of employment information, gateway job-hunting sites, and more personal ways to give and receive support.
+As Will Rogers said, “Even if you’re on the right track, you’ll get run over if you just sit there!”
+To plan for your journey and then keep moving, use these seven carefully-selected resources, including major sources of employment information and gateway job-hunting sites.

 Buy the book from any of these sellers: